gristlabs/grist-help/help/glossary.md

 is for storing and editing links to other tables;
 the [Numeric Column Type](col-types.md#numeric-columns) is for any kind of number; etc.

+## Creator Panel

+The creator panel is the right-side menu of configuration options for widgets and columns.

 ## Dashboard

 A dashboard is just another name for a page, typically organized to give a